 When I look back on the entire process leading up to that 10-cm dilation, where I remained, pushing for NINETY MINUTES, I think to myself, of course I needed time to recover.
 Prior to delivery, I had carried another human inside my body for 10 months (it’s not 9 months, as every mom knows, especially when you poop your kids out late like I did).
 Then, I spent over 24 hours laboring, breathing through contractions, walking the halls of the hospital, getting in the tub, getting out of the tub, sitting on the yoga ball, getting back into bed, yelling at my husband, yelling at my nurses, and crying in pain.
 And throughout those 24 hours, I was gifted the glorious nourishment of ice chips.
 That’s it.

 Finally, my last ounce of energy pushed my child out into the world, and he was placed onto my bare chest as my OBGYN “did some repairs.”
 That’s right, folks!
-For many of us, our brand-spanking-new baby is already clamoring for the nipple, ready to take over yet another part of our body while doctors are still fixing up the one they just destroyed.
+For many of us, our brand-spanking-new baby is already clamoring for the nipple, ready to take over yet another part of our body while the obstetrician is still fixing up the one they just destroyed.
 We are dripping with sweat, just catching our breath after the unimaginable feat we just accomplished, and we are already on to the next one—feeding baby.

 And then they send you home!
 You’re still wearing ice diapers, you’re still bleeding profusely, and you likely haven’t pooped yet.
 And the nurses are like, “You look great!
 Bye!”